The Kidd Kraddick Morning Show: Awards

 Kidd Kraddick received multiple awards due to his on-air personality and iconic talent.
-He was awarded the Billboard Magazine "Air Personality of the Year" Award three different times, received the 1992 and 1997 AWRO "Air Personality of the Year".
+He was awarded the Billboard "Air Personality of the Year" Award three different times, received the 1992 and 1997 AWRO "Air Personality of the Year".
 Additionally, He also received radio's Marconi Award as major market radio personality of the year in 1998 and 2006.
 Kraddick was also named Best Radio Personality in the Country on national television via the first-ever Radio Music Awards in 1999.
 He later won the 2001 "Radio and Records CHR/Pop Personality/Show of the Year".

 In 2007, the show was nominated for the Syndicated Personality/Show of the Year award by Radio & Records magazine.
 Other finalists included Delilah, Blair Garner, Steve Harvey, The Lia Show, and John Tesh.

 In 2015, the radio show received The Kidd Kraddick Award at the TalentMaster's 27th annual Morning Show Boot Camp.